gurukulkarni/safenow-extended-jwt/README.md

 # safenow-extended-jwt

+* The Goal of this project is to make it easy for developers to create an extended JWT which does not expire as soon as the default JWT expiry.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.